meedan/check/README.md

 - `git clone --recursive git@github.com:meedan/check.git && cd check`
 - `bin/first-build.sh` and wait (for about one hour this first time!!) for a string in the log that looks like `web_1_88cd0bd245b7   | [21:07:07] [webpack:build:web:dev] Time: 83439ms`
 - Open [http://localhost:3333](http://localhost:3333)
-- Click "Create a new account with email" and enter your desired credentials
+- Click "Create a new account with email" and enter your desired credentials.
 - `docker-compose exec api bash`
 - `bundle exec rails c`
 - `me = User.last; me.confirm; me.is_admin = true; me.save`
 - Go back to [http://localhost:3333](http://localhost:3333)
-- Click "I already have an account" and login using your credentials
+- Click "I already have an account" and login using your credentials.
 - Enjoy Check! :tada:

 ## Available services and container names